miferval/mosaico-light/README.md

 Mosaico Light Web
 =================

-Simple PHP application for creating web pages with the ability to use classes.
+Very simple PHP application for creating web pages with the ability to use classes.